-This year, he was found not guilty of 11 of those charges, and a jury was unable to agree on the remaining 8.
+In 2017, he was found not guilty of 11 of those charges, and a jury was unable to agree on the remaining 8.
 As a result, Ryland was acquitted at Leicester Crown Court.

 Northumberland Karate teacher Henry Cook abused five young girls who attended his classes.
 One of the assaults is reported to have taken place during a lesson on self defense against sex attackers.
 Upon his arrest, police discovered a disturbing catalogue of abuse on his computer, totalling 55,0000 images and 600 videos.